keonju2/hae-rae/blog/KSAT.md

 ### Introduction

 The Ko-KSAT dataset team aims to evaluate the language model's Korean language proficiency by creating a dataset of the Korean SAT(대학수학능력평가, 수능), similar to the English SAT and LSAT datasets.
+All data from the Korean SAT are provided in pdf format, and are made in multi-stage form.

 ### Dataset